neuml/paperetl/README.md

     ```

 Once complete, there will be an articles.sqlite file in ~/.cord19/models

-See the [CORD-19 ETL](https://www.kaggle.com/davidmezzetti/cord-19-etl) notebook for a comprehensive example of paperetl in action.

 ### Load PDF Articles into SQLite
 The following example shows how to use paperetl to load a set of medical/scientific pdf articles into a SQLite database.